abelagza/mobile_version_skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Description the project.
+# Portfolio: setup and mobile version skeleton

+> This is the first CSS HTML project from the portfolio

 ## Built With

-- Major languages
-- Frameworks
+- CSS, HTML
-- Technologies used
+- GitHub

 ## Live Demo (if available)